Amalkrishnan-P/Logic-Circuit-Design-Projects/README.md

 # Logic-Circuit-Design-Projects
-Simple digital circuits implemented on verilog as part of an introductory course on digital design
+Simple digital circuits implemented with verilog as part of an introductory course on digital design Dec 2024